votinginfoproject/vip-specification/docs/built_rst/xml/single_page.rst

 Candidate
 ~~~~~~~~~

 The Candidate object represents a candidate in a contest.
-If a candidate is running in multiple contests, the same
+If a candidate is
+running in multiple contests, each contest **must** have its own Candidate
-Candidate object may be used.
+object.
+Candidate objects may **not** be reused between Contests.

 +---------------------+--------------------------------------------------+--------------+--------------+------------------------------------------+------------------------------------------+
 | Tag                 | Data Type                                        | Required?    | Repeats?     | Description                              | Error Handling                           |